chapagainmanoj/adaptive-stream-dash/README.md

 # Video Stream

-This project is a demo web application for video stream with a example video.
+This project is a very basic demo web application for video stream with a example video.
 It was prepared to get basic concepts of streaming protocols.

 ## installation